Skip to main content

 🌀 Why Focus Feels So Slippery Sometimes

-Focus doesn’t disappear for no reason.
-It slips when your brain is overloaded, when your nervous system feels stretched, or when you’ve been pushing without enough rest.
-And the solution isn’t forcing yourself to work harder.
-Pressure only tightens the mind further.
+Focus doesn’t vanish randomly.
+It slips when the brain is overloaded, the nervous system feels stretched, or you’ve been pushing without enough rest.
+Forcing yourself only intensifies the difficulty.

 🌿 Reset your attention through [Practicing Mindful Breathing During Small Pauses].